thesofakillers/Object-Detection-and-Ranging/README.md

 2. Then `cd` into [Scripts/Deep/](Scripts/Deep/) and run `pip3 install --user -r requirements.txt`.
 3. In the same directory, run `python3 setup.py install --user`.
-4. Finally, in any directory, run `pip3 install --user pycocotools`.
+4. In any directory, run `pip3 install --user pycocotools`.
+5. Finally, if not already present in [Scripts/Deep/](Scripts/Deep/), download the pre-trained weights `mask_rcnn_coco.h5` from [here](https://github.com/matterport/Mask_RCNN/releases/download/v2.0/mask_rcnn_coco.h5) (should already be there for Durham Uni Submission)

 ## Usage